14 Powerful Frugal Living Tips Average Middle-Class Americans Need To Start Doing Right Away

 Some companies offer lower rates if you sign up for a six-month plan.
 However, if your current provider isn’t willing to negotiate, consider moving to another provider.

-Purchased Used or Lease Before Buying New Items
+Try Used Before Buying New Items

 You don’t have to purchase new items every time.
 Camping equipment, machinery, video games, and college books can be leased instead of bought new.
 Alternatively, you can shop for clothing, baby toys, or furniture in consignment shops and thrift stores to stretch your dollars.